Goodnight Moon: Synopsis

-The text is a rhyming poem, describing an anthropomorphic bunny's bedtime ritual of saying "good night" to various inanimate and living objects in the bunny's bedroom: a red balloon, a pair of socks, the bunny's dollhouse, a bowl of mush, and two kittens, among others; despite the kittens, a mouse is present in each spread.
+The text is a rhyming poem, describing an anthropomorphic bunny's bedtime ritual of saying "good night" to various inanimate and living objects in the bunny's bedroom: a red balloon, a pair of socks, the bunny's dollhouse, a bowl of mush, an old woman (an older female anthropomorphic rabbit) who apparently says "hush", the moon outside the window, and two kittens, among others; despite the kittens, a mouse is present in each spread.
 The book begins at 7:00 PM, and ends at 8:10 PM, with each spread being spaced 10 minutes apart, as measured by the two clocks in the room, and reflected (improbably) in the rising moon.
-The illustrations alternate between 2-page black-and-white spreads of objects and 2-page color spreads of the room, like the other books in the series; this was a common cost-saving technique at the time.
+The illustrations alternate between 2-page black-and-white spreads of objects and 2-page color spreads of the room, like the other books in the series (a common cost-saving technique at the time).

 Allusions and references

 Goodnight Moon contains a number of references to Brown and Hurd's The Runaway Bunny, and to traditional children's literature.
 For example, the room of Goodnight Moon generally resembles the next-to-last spread of The Runaway Bunny, where the little bunny becomes a little boy and runs into a house, and the mother bunny becomes the little boy's mother; shared details include the fireplace and the painting by the fireplace of "The Cow Jumping Over the Moon", though other details differ (the colors of the walls and floor are switched, for instance).
-The painting is itself a reference to the nursery rhyme "Hey Diddle Diddle", where a cow jumps over the moon.
+The painting is itself a reference to the nursery rhyme "Hey Diddle Diddle," where a cow jumps over the moon.
 However, when reprinted in Goodnight Moon, the udder was reduced to an anatomical blur to avoid the controversy that E.B.
 White's Stuart Little had undergone when published in 1945.
-The painting of three bears, sitting in chairs, alludes to "Goldilocks and the Three Bears" (originally "The Story of the Three Bears"), and itself has a copy of the cow jumping over the moon painting.
+The painting of three bears, sitting in chairs, alludes to "Goldilocks and the Three Bears" (originally "The Story of the Three Bears"), which also contains a copy of the cow jumping over the moon painting.
 The other painting in the room, which is never explicitly mentioned in the text, portrays a bunny fly-fishing for another bunny, using a carrot as bait.
 This picture is also a reference to The Runaway Bunny, where it is the first colored spread, when the mother says that if the little bunny becomes a fish, she will become a fisherman and fish for him.
 The top shelf of the bookshelf, below the Runaway Bunny painting, holds an open copy of The Runaway Bunny, and there is a copy of Goodnight Moon on the nightstand.

-A telephone is mentioned early in the book.
-The primacy of the reference to the telephone indicates that the bunny is in his mother's room and his mother's bed.